HumanSignal/label-studio/docs/source/guide/storage.md

 ### Optional parameters

-You can specify additional parameters with the command line escaped JSON string via `--source-params` / `--target-params` or from the UI.
+You can specify additional parameters with a command line escaped JSON string with `--source-params` / `--target-params` or from Label Studio UI.

 | Parameter | Description | Default |
 | --- | --- | --- |